Topics on this page:

 About SHIBA

 Solid Ground’s Statewide Health Insurance Benefits Advisors (SHIBA) help people understand Medicare rights and options.
-Our well-trained volunteers counsel people of all ages – including people under age 65 living with disabilities, people getting ready to turn 65, and those already enrolled – about their Medicare choices and options.
+Our well-trained volunteers counsel people of all ages about their Medicare choices and options – including people under age 65 living with disabilities, people getting ready to turn 65, and those already enrolled.

-SHIBA volunteers assist people through in-person and virtual one-to-one counseling via video chat or phone.
+SHIBA volunteers assist people through one-one one consultations through phone, video chat or in-person appointments.
 They answer Medicare questions, make referrals, and help evaluate and compare health insurance policies so people can make informed decisions to find the best possible coverage that meets their needs and fits their budgets.
 Volunteers can also help screen to see if people qualify for low-income programs to save money on Medicare coverage.
 (In partnership with the Washington state Office of the Insurance Commissioner, Solid Ground is your local SHIBA office in King County.)

 SHIBA is…